 Smoking is prohibited inside every residence hall, including all individual student rooms.
 The use of electronic cigarettes is permitted in College buildings; however, faculty may restrict use in classrooms.
-Chewing tobacco is prohibited in all College buildings with the exception of residence halls.
+Chewing tobacco is prohibited in all College buildings except for residence halls.
 Cigarette butts, packaging, chew containers, chew bottles, and other tobacco debris must be disposed of properly in appropriate waste receptacles.